JustErikSK/SpawnEggDrops-plugin/README.md

 # SpawnEggDrops Plugin
 This plugin makes all mobs (hostile, neutral and passive) drop their spawn egg on death.
-Be aware, there's not 100% chance for this, all mobs have 10% chance except the Warden which has 25%!
+There is a 10% for 1 drop by default, this can be changed in configuration file!

 **INSTALLATION:**
 1. Use one of these options to download SpawnEggDrops plugin: